Divvv/divvv.github.io/README.md

-# oberheim.github.io
+# divvv.github.io

-This is the source code for http://oberheim.github.io (also http://www.oberheim.se)
+This is the source code for http://divvv.github.io

-My ambition is to publish a tech article about once a month.